rio-gutierrez/rio-gutierrez/README.md

 }
 ```

-- 🔭 I’m currently working on setting up initial data with spectral convergence for a system of more than two black holes
+- 🌱 Currently working as a software engineer, in an Agile environment.
-- 🌱 Transitioning from scientific computing to software engineering, as well as improving my Italian :it:
+- 🔭 In the past I did research (PhD studies) on computational astrophysics and High Performnce Computing (HPC).
+My reseaech was focused on setting up initial data with spectral convergence for a system of more than two black holes
 - 📨 How to reach me: Drop me an email at mariogutierrezabed@gmail.com
 - ⚡ Fun fact: Besides being a tech and science nerd, I am also a huge fan of sports ⚽️ and of video games 🎮